dgraposo/IRCtest/README.md

 # IRC Privacy Server
 This example gives you a sample code to interact with ISABELA API.
 The sample code was built to Visual Studio Community.
-If you want to run the code, with all the libraries already installed and pre-compiled, you need to install the [Visual Studio Community](https://visualstudio.microsoft.com/pt-br/thank-you-downloading-visual-studio/?sku=Community&rel=15#).
+If you want to run the code, with all the libraries already installed and pre-compiled, you need to install the [Visual Studio Community 2013](https://docs.microsoft.com/en-us/visualstudio/releasenotes/vs2013-community-vs) (V120 Build tools).

 If you want to create the example from scracth in another IDE, the following libraries need to be installed:
 * The [Libcurl C library](https://curl.haxx.se/libcurl/);